regreg/regreg/doc/source/agenda.rst

 RegReg development
 ~~~~~~~~~~~~~~~~~~

 We currently host and manage our code at github.
-You can find our repo at http://github.com/klingebj/regreg.
+You can find our repo at `regreg github`_.

 Near-term development goals include: